YoyoCodes/Bank-Tech-Test/jasmine-standalone-3.1.0/README.md

 ```

 ## Aproach
-I decided  to try doing this project in Javascript using SE6 syntax and combining the module patters with prototypes. <br>
+<p>I decided  to try doing this project in Javascript using SE6 syntax and combining the module patters with prototypes mostly because I was curious about this aproach and how all would tie in together.
+My initial diagram consisted of three main modules.
+I constructed the first two separately and the third one I extracted from the main module, Bank Account.
-Writing user stories for the requirements: <br>
+<p>The second step was writing user stories for the requirements:<p>

 ```
 As a user